 To rank hotels, we compute a Hotel Score based on the following underlying components:

-For each property, the Hotel Score is calculated as the weighted average of scores for the three components: Awards & Recognition, Hotel Class, and Guest Rating.
 We combine the number of points earned by the hotel and divide that by the number of points for which the hotel was eligible.
 On a given list, hotels are ranked highest to lowest according to the calculated Hotel Score.

 U.S. News Hotel Awards